martialblog/opentelemetry-workshop/day1/50_Collector/10_introduction.md

 The Collector allows the service to offload data quickly and the collector can take care of the rest.

-Handling retries, batching, encryption or even sensitive data filtering.
+Handling retries, batching, encryption or even filtering sensitive data.

 !SLIDE